gcorne/wpcom.js/Readme.md

 # wpcom.js

-  [WordPress.com][] JavaScript API client designed for Node.JS and browsers.
+[WordPress.com][] JavaScript API client.
+Node.JS and browser compatible.

 ## How to use